-Required: This course will utilize icevonline.com for required video viewing assignments.
+For this course, we will be utilizing iCEV for required video viewing assignments.
 The cost for a semester-long subscription to iCEV is \$30.00.
 For information on how to purchase your subscription, please go to www.icevonline.com.
 You will see an example in week 1 content in Blackboard.
-If you have any issues signing up for iCEV, please contact icevonline directly and they will gladly give you assistance.
+If you have any issues signing up for iCEV, please call 806-745-8820.